 Tway is located in the south-west of the RM (Division 2), north of Highway 41 and west off of Highway 20.
 The south end of Tway Lake and National Wildlife Area are nestled up to the community.

-Most famous for the Prytula General Store, the hamlet is home to a small population and is considered a hidden gem among many!
+Most famous for the Prytula General Store (now closed) the hamlet is home to a small population and is considered a hidden gem among many!